Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ###RESPONSE###
 Field | Description
 --------- | -------
-orderId | Order ID, unique identifier of an order.
+orderId | The ID of the order

 A successful order will be assigned an order ID.
 A successful order is defined as one that has been accepted by the matching engine.